Food Intolerance Testing

 The Mora III Bio-Resonance test is capable of doing much more than identifying food intolerances.
 It can also identify airborne allergies and levels of Candida, allowing you to identify what foods you should be eating for optimum health and which ones you should be avoiding.

-We understand that every client is unique and has their own individual needs which is why we offer various different testing options. full test, encompassing food intolerance, airborne allergy testing and vitamin and mineral deficiency testing is available for the affordable price of £60.
+I understand that every client is unique and has their own individual needs which is why I offer various different testing options. full test, encompassing food intolerance, airborne allergy testing and vitamin and mineral deficiency testing is available for the affordable price of £99.00.

-Don't put up with pain and discomfort any longer - if you think you may have a food intolerance, get in touch with us today to find out more about what we can do for you.
+Don’t put up with pain and discomfort any longer – if you think you may have a wheat, lactose or other food intolerance, get in touch with us today to find out more about what I can do for you.

 - Will enable you to identify which foods you are intolerant to

 - Enables you to make positive changes in your diet so you can enjoy better health in the long term